Aviation Relations

 Where to Start

 Inventory your connected systems.
 Walk through your facility with fresh eyes.
 What's connected to a network?
 What has remote access?
-What accepts USB drives or portable media?
-Document everything—even systems you assume are isolated.
+Document everything, even systems you assume are isolated.

 Identify your critical systems.
 Which systems would shut down operations if compromised?
 Airfield lighting?
 Fuel management?
 Access control?
-These are your priorities for protection.
+These are your priorities.

 Build a basic incident response plan.
 If ransomware hit tomorrow, who would you call?
 What systems would you prioritize?
 How would you communicate with stakeholders?
 Even a one-page plan is better than none.

-Consider an outside assessment.
+Get an outside assessment.
 Sometimes you need fresh eyes to see what's in front of you.
-An assessment scaled to your airport's size gives you a roadmap—and documentation for grant applications.
+An assessment tailored to your airport's size provides a roadmap and documentation for grant applications.

 The Bottom Line